vice87/gam-ngs/README.md

 Then the merging with GAM-NGS of Allpaths-LG and MSR-CA assemblies will be performed in ./gam-ngs_merge sub-folder.

+## Custom Sparsehash/Boost libraries

+If you want to compile GAM-NGS with specific (local) installations of sparsehash/boost libraries, you can use the following cmake command:

+    $ cmake -DBOOST_ROOT=/path/to/boost_1_xx_0 -DBoost_NO_BOOST_CMAKE=TRUE -DSPARSEHASH_ROOT=~/path/to/sparsehash

 ##Bug reporting

 If gdb package is available in your system and you found a bug in GAM-NGS (e.g., segmentation fault),